 Later, Kay was admitted to St. George hospital again due to a UTI infection, remained there for a handful of days, and continued her course of antibiotics at home.
 She was again admitted in early January this year, remaining a little longer this time.
 Unfortunately, she contracted Sepsis whilst in there before she was discharged.

 At home, things went downhill fairly badly over the course of the next month, and by mid- March, she was virtually eating nothing.
 When I called the doctor suggesting she had another UTI, the doctor asked me to start her back on the penicillin I had on hand.

 A week later, Kay’s condition worsened, and she asked to speak to her children to say her last goodbyes.
 At around 3 pm on March 28, 2020, she asked for a hug and a kiss before she slowly slipped into a coma.

 The last 24 hours of her life were the only time when she was in no pain.
 Kay did not wish to be resuscitated, so I had to let her slip away.
 All the while holding her hand and talking to her, giving her love and support.
 She passed away peacefully.

 I am slowly recovering but fiercely miss her and her beautiful smile every single moment.
 Her memories are the only thing that gives me the strength to wake up every morning and carry on.

-If you would like to share your story or the story of a loved one, please reach out via the contact us page and select ‘Other’ in the What can we help you with section.
+If you would like to share your story or the story of a loved one, please reach out via the contact us page.

 Follow the LDAA on Facebook for regular updates and community activities.